Planning a visit to the Islamic Center of Pittsburgh?

 Attire

-• Muslim women cover up during prayer—and upon visiting the mosque by extension.
+Muslim women cover up during prayer—and upon visiting the mosque by extension.
 Their traditional dress covers their hair and is wide, non-transparent, long sleeved and often avoids flashy colors.
 In most mosques, visiting women may or may not be requested to cover their hair, although the gesture is always welcome.
-At the ICP, we require all visitors dress to fit in.
+At the ICP, we require all visitors dress to fit in, and so visiting women must cover their hair.
 If you need a shawl for your visit, we will provide you with one.

 Other considerations